-I believe we must have a level of acceptance on our experiences regardless of what we deal with, because without an acceptance of any kind, emotionally we will stay stuck.
+I believe we must have a level of acceptance of our experiences regardless of what we deal with, because without an acceptance of any kind, emotionally we will stay stuck.

-When we learn to accept what we’ve had to deal with, we break the cycle of being stuck.
-There will be things that we can change and being able to change those things will help us move ourselves into a better head space; but that’s not always an option we have open to us.
+When we learn to accept what we’ve had to deal with, we break the cycle.
+There will be things that we can change and being able to change those things will help us move into a better head space; but that’s not always an option we have open to us.
 But most things we deal with are brought about by our state of mind.

-If we work on our state of mind we can and should eventually come to reconcile.
-For some of us, we know we should reconcile, but a part of us still wants what we know we can’t have.
-Since I was little girl, I always knew that I was different, living with some sort of physical and emotional problem, even though I didn’t know exactly what it was, but it still didn’t stop me wanting to be the same as my brother and sisters.
+If we work on our state of mind, we can and will eventually come to reconcile.
+For some of us, we already know we should reconcile, but a part of us still wants what we know we can’t have.
+Since I was little girl, I always knew that I was living with some sort of physical and emotional disability, even though I didn’t know what it was, but it didn’t stop me wanting to be the same as my brother and sisters.

 For me there isn’t a right or wrong way of thinking.
 It’s down to us as individuals.
 No one has a monopoly on what I think, in the same way I don’t have a monopoly on what others think.
 I have days where I find a certain acceptance and days when I wake up with the burden of what I deal with.

-On those days, I still need to work through my emotions and that again makes me begin to question my acceptance and places a question mark next to it.
-Of course, acceptance needs to happen if any of us are going to have any chance of moving forward.
+On the bad days I still need to work through my emotions, and that again makes me begin to question my acceptance.
+Of course, acceptance needs to happen if we are going to have any chance of moving forward.
 I am constantly striving to do both.